angelicaurba/car-rental/README.md

   | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |

   (AgeDriver and Kilometers are integer from 1 to 3 that indicate the range to which they belong to)

+## Tip
+In order to test the surplus of 10% in a rental price due to a number of available vehicles less than 10% of the ones for a certain category, in the period from 2020-08-01 to 2020-08-10 all the vehicles except one has been rented.

 ## Main React Components